wso2/docs-ei/en/micro-integrator/docs/setup/message_builders_formatters/message-builders-and-formatters.md

 Similarly, you can write your own message formatter to manipulate the outgoing payload from the WSO2 Micro Integrator.

 When creating a custom message formatter, you will need to create a class implementing the `org.apache.axis2.transport.MessageFormatter` interface and then override the `writeTo` method.
 You can implement your logic within the `writeTo` method.
+Let's use the `org.apache.axis2.transport.http.HTMLMessageFormatter` class to implement the `org.apache.axis2.transport.MessageFormatter` interface.

-Let `org.apache.axis2.transport.http.HTMLMessageFormatter` be the class that implements the `org.apache.axis2.transport.MessageFormatter` interface.
-To enable this custom message formatter for content type text/html, add the following line in the deployment.toml file:
+To enable this custom message formatter for content type `text/html`, add the following configuration to the `deployment.toml` file:

 ```toml
 [[custom_message_formatters]]